 Parts of a Book Explained: Front Matter, Body, and Back Matter

-Even if you've already polished your chapters to perfection, you still need to prepare various other parts of a book before publishing — namely, the front matter and back matter.
+Even if you've already polished your chapters to perfection, you still need to prepare various other parts of your book before publishing — namely, the front matter and back matter.

-In this post, we’ll zero in on the anatomy of a book, covering which components you should include in the front, body, and back matter.
+In this post, we’ll zero in on the anatomy of a book, covering which components you can (and should) include in the front matter, body, and back matter.
 We'll also demonstrate how to create them using our free formatting tool, the Reedsy Book Editor, so you can get all the parts of your book ready today!

 The front matter of a book consists of its very first pages: the title page, copyright page, table of contents, etc. There may also be a preface by the author, or a foreword by someone familiar with their work.